seanbell/opensurfaces-segmentation-ui/README.md

 1. Install dependencies (`coffee-script`, `BeautifulSoup`, `django`, `django-compressor`, `ua-parser`):

-   <b>Note:</b> this will django installation if you are not on version 1.6.1.
-I
+   <b>Note:</b> this will change your django current installation if you are
-   suggest looking into the `virtualenv` package if this is a problem for you.
+   not on version 1.6.\*.
+I suggest looking into the `virtualenv` package if this is a problem for you.
 <pre>
 ./django-setup-demo.sh
 </pre>